2013 Public Policy Agenda

 - support reform of the sustainable growth rate formula to provide a more permanent solution in determining reimbursement under the Medicare Part B fee schedule;

-- support Medicare coverage of audiologic diagnostic and rehabilitative services and the right of audiologists to opt out of the Medicare program;
+- support Medicare coverage of audiologic diagnostic and rehabilitative services;

 - represent both SLPs and audiologists before the Centers for Medicare and Medicaid Services to ensure the maintenance and/or expansion of appropriate values, coverage, and reimbursement rates.

 Federal and State Level